 Excess insulin packs fat on your body and puts you at risk for diabetes, so one of the biggest favors you can do for yourself is to drive that insulin down.
 Either fasting or exercise will help you do this—and when you pair them up, the result is metabolic magic.
 In the study I cited above, for instance, the controls and the non-fasting exercisers exhibited insulin resistance (which leads to higher insulin levels) after their junk food overload.

 The fasted exercisers, however, showed no signs of insulin resistance, in spite of their terrible diet.
 In another study, participants exercised in a fasted state at least three times weekly for 12 weeks.
 By the end of the study, they lost an average of one-quarter of their baseline fat mass, and their fasting insulin levels fell by 25%.
 That’s HUGE.

-Fasted exercise improves your athletic performance.
+Working out during a fast improves your athletic performance.

 On the day of a big race or game, you’ll still want to eat beforehand (that’s not the time for fasting).
 But if you’re metabolically flexible, your body will easily switch to burning stored fat once it uses up the sugar from your meal.
-As a result, you’ll have a virtually unlimited supply of energy… and that means you can leave your competition in the dust. — If you decide to try fasted exercise, schedule your workouts at least six hours after a meal and follow these rules:
+As a result, you’ll have a virtually unlimited supply of energy… and that means you can leave your competition in the dust.

 - Start with easy exercise such as walking or slow cycling, and build up to more intense workouts.